My Bar for iPhone and iPod Touch

 (SAWN raw-FEL)

 Created in Lyon, France, in 1830.
 Originally marketed as Quinquina St. Raphaël.
-Rarely imported to the USA.
-Current production status is unclear.
+Product line refreshed under new management in 2008, and reintroduced to the USA market in 2016.

 More